LudLaf/odooshow/README.md

 - Make an Odoo module so we can plug the funcionality directly into the model abstract.
 - Configurable column totals.
 Now we're getting them from the field info.

+---
+Missing:
+* different options, and what they do.
+* i